Unity-Technologies/com.unity.formats.alembic/README.md

 ## Contributing

 We appreciate all the help we can get to improve the Alembic for Unity package.
-Read the [instructions](Contributing.md) if you want to contribute.
+Read the [instructions](CONTRIBUTIONS.md) if you want to contribute.

 ![example](Screenshots/alembic_example.gif)

+## Reporting an issue

+See the Alembic for Unity's team [recommendations](ISSUE_TEMPLATE.md) about the information you should ideally provide if you want to report an issue.